HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/admin/t_admin_act_managing_notifications.md

     where temp\_dir is a temporary directory and cell\_name is the WebSphere® Application Server cell to which you installed Activities.
 When you specify a path to the working directory on a system running Microsoft Windows, use a forward slash for the directory.
 For example: "C:/temp".

-    **Note:** AIX and Linux: The directory you specify as the temporary directory must grant write permissions.
+    **Note:** Linux: The directory you specify as the temporary directory must grant write permissions.

 4. From the temporary directory to which you checked out the notification-config.xml file, open it in a text editor.